From happy customers

 Prices vary by experience.
 Half-day Green Island cruises start from around AU$105, while full-day outer reef tours with snorkeling and lunch range from AU$199 to AU$300.
 Premium tours that include diving or scenic flights can exceed AU$400.
 Family packages and child discounts are widely available.

-What are my Great Barrier Reef cruise options?
+What are my Great Barrier Reef tour options?

-Great Barrier Reef cruises are available as either half-day or full-day tours with at least 1 reef exploration activity included.
+Great Barrier Reef tours are available as either half-day or full-day cruises with at least 1 reef exploration activity included.
 You can add an additional underwater activity, an Australian lunch or some premium options like small group tours, helicopter tours or marine biologist for additional prices.

 How do I get to the Great Barrier Reef from Cairns, and how long is the boat ride?